New Zealand Ordnance staff at Mulheim, Germany, 1919

 Some of the men in the picture are wearing medal ribbons.

-This ribbon is for the 1914-15 Star, which was awarded to all personnel who had served at Gallipoli.
-Ribbons had been issued by August 1918, with the medals following in the post-war years.
+This ribbon is for the 1914-15 Star, awarded to all personnel who had served at Gallipoli.
+Ribbons were issued by August 1918, and medals followed in the post-war years.

 Service Chevrons